emmarcaber/FreeCodeCamp-JS-DSA-Certification/README.md

 # FreeCodeCamp Javascript DSA Certification
-I successfully completed the following projects as part of FreeCodeCamp certification.
+The following projects are completed as part of FreeCodeCamp certification.
 All projects passed automated test suites:

 ## Palindrome Checker
 - This project is a Palindrome Checker that determines if a given string is a palindrome, which means it reads the same forwards and backward.